top of page

 Know the Size of Your Floor:

-Understanding the dimensions of the dance floor.
-It is crucial for planning your routine.
+Understanding the dimensions of the dance floor is crucial for planning your routine.

 Know Where the Audience Will Be Seated: